-- 4.6.1 Within Wellington Harbour or commercial areas, the master of every vessel on board which, or on the hull of which, it is proposed to carry out welding or flame-cutting operations in or from any position, whether on board the vessel or not, must obtain from the Harbourmaster a Hot Work Permit in accordance with requirements set out in schedule 4 of these Bylaws, no less than two hours before commencing the work. - 4.6.2 The master of the vessel must ensure that before any welding operations are commenced, precautions are taken for the detection, prevention, and extinguishing of fire on board the vessel or elsewhere during the welding operations, and that the requirements of the Hot Work Permit are met.
-Provision must be made for the continuance of the precautions until the operations are completed. - 4.6.3 The Harbourmaster may grant a written exemption from compliance with subclauses 4.6.1 and 4.6.2 to the master or owner of a vessel lying at any ship-repairing establishment. - 4.6.4 No work shall commence until such time as the Harbourmaster is satisfied that requirements of a Hot Work Permit, as specified in schedule 4 of these Bylaws, have been met in full.
+- 4.6.1 Within Wellington Harbour or commercial areas, the person carrying out the hot work and the master or ship's engineer, if available, of every vessel on board which, or on the hull of which, it is proposed to carry out welding or flame-cutting operations in or from any position, whether on board the vessel or not, must obtain from the Harbourmaster a Hot Work Permit in accordance with the requirements set out in schedule 4 of these Bylaws, no less than two hours before commencing the work. - 4.6.2 The person carrying out the hot work or the master or ship's engineer, if available, of the vessel must ensure that before any welding operations are commenced, precautions are taken for the detection, prevention and extinguishing of fire on board the vessel or elsewhere during the welding operations, and that the requirements of the Hot Work Permit are met.
+Provision must be made for the continuance of the precautions until the operations are completed. - 4.6.3 No person may commence hot work without having seen and understood a current Hot Work Permit for the work to be undertaken. - 4.6.4 The Harbourmaster may grant a written exemption from compliance with subclauses 4.6.1 and 4.6.2 to the master or owner of a vessel lying at any ship-repairing establishment. - 4.6.5 No work shall commence until such time as the Harbourmaster is satisfied that the requirements of a Hot Work Permit, as specified in schedule 4 of these Bylaws, have been met in full.